-A visit to Greece had been on the cards for a while… everything about the place fascinates me – the history, the architecture, the landscape and so on.
-This post will specifically be all about my time in Athens – I’ll be writing about an island I visited while I was there in another post.
+A visit to Greece had been on the cards for a while.
+Everything about the place fascinates me – the history, the architecture, the landscape and so on.

 Without a doubt, the Acropolis was the first thing we wanted to tick off, off our itinerary.
 An interesting fact about the Acropolis is that many people mistake the Acropolis for the Parthenon – myself included!
 The Parthenon is the meticulous structure that can be seen from all parts of Athens – the Acropolis is the area where structures such as the Parthenon are located.